Background

 In the mid 90’s Toyota Motor Corporation (TMC) and Toyota Tsusho Corporation (TTC) developed interest in the Toyota brand in Malawi which called for a corporate transformation with major capital investment.
 In 1995 the company changed its name from Mobile Motors to Toyota Malawi Limited, and from the year 2001 Toyota Tsusho Corporation (TTC) acquired 100% ownership and control of the company.

-Today, CFAO Motors Limited (formally Toyota Malawi Limited) is the market leader in the motor industry in Malawi with a market share of over 40% in new vehicle sales.
-CFAO Motors Limited (formally Toyota Malawi Limited) is the only official distributor of Toyota vehicles and Hino Trucks in Malawi with 3S facilities (Sales, Parts and Service) in Blantyre and Lilongwe, 2S (Parts and Service) in Mzuzu, parts outlet in Dwangwa and Nchalo, in addition operates a mobile service van in selected districts.
+Today, CFAO Mobility Malawi Limited (formally Toyota Malawi Limited) is the market leader in the motor industry in Malawi with a market share of over 40% in new vehicle sales.
+CFAO Mobility Malawi Limited (formally Toyota Malawi Limited) is the only official distributor of Toyota vehicles and Hino Trucks in Malawi with 3S facilities (Sales, Parts and Service) in Blantyre and Lilongwe, 2S (Parts and Service) in Mzuzu, parts outlet in Dwangwa and Nchalo, in addition operates a mobile service van in selected districts.

-Over the years CFAO Motors Limited (formally Toyota Malawi Limited) has built partnerships with communities that we work with through our corporate social responsibility (CSR) in the areas of safety, education, health and environment.
-CFAO Motors Limited (formally Toyota Malawi Limited) from time to time has supported critical needs of communities we operate in.
+Over the years CFAO Mobility Malawi Limited (formally Toyota Malawi Limited) has built partnerships with communities that we work with through our corporate social responsibility (CSR) in the areas of safety, education, health and environment.
+CFAO Mobility Malawi Limited (formally Toyota Malawi Limited) from time to time has supported critical needs of communities we operate in.

 The Future